-For these categories of products, either the Federal Institute (for somatic or xenogenic therapy) or the Minister (for gene therapy or products containing GMOs) must issue a decision without undue delay (at the latest, within 90 days of the application's submission).
+For these categories of products, the Federal Institute must issue a decision without undue delay (at the latest, within 90 days of the application's submission).
 If an advisory board is consulted, the deadline is extended to 180 days.

-Even if an ethics committee issues a negative opinion, the Federal Institute/Minister can still approve the clinical trial if the Medicine Advisory Board (Arzneimittelbeirat) issues a positive recommendation.
+Even if an ethics committee issues a negative opinion, the Federal Institute can still approve the clinical trial if the Medicine Advisory Board (Arzneimittelbeirat) issues a positive recommendation.
+The fees for notifying a clinical trial concerning phase I to phase III studies to the Federal Institute are EUR2,500.
+Medicinal products consisting of or containing genetically modified organisms are approved by the Minister for Health.